Password quality settings

 • First name: Min, Last name: Yong, username: @min1996yong

-First name The users with first names longer than three characters, such as Alma, Pilar, and Jeff won't be allowed to use their name in their passwords, but Min could be included in the password.
+First name Customers with first names longer than three characters, such as Alma, Pilar, and Jeff, won't be allowed to use their name in their passwords, but Min could be included in the password.

 Last name Prefixes von, del, and o could be used in passwords, but the use of Rosenberg, Castillo, Hara, and Yong are not allowed in passwords.